WILLTJURREIT/Coin_Flipper/README.md

 7. In res folder, create a resource menu, then in it create a bottom navigation resource file.
 8. Create packages and fragments (had to create a MainActivity.kt file)
 9. Create layout package, and file in it "activity_crypto.xml"
+10. Move the MainActivity.kt into ui package, and then create a package for fragments, and place into the ui package as well.
+11. Create 4 Fragments, ArticleFragment, SearchFragment, HeadlinesFragment, FavoritesFragment.( I may alter these, or not need as many but this is important to prep)
+12. Prepare all fragments, delete any unnecessary code from the fragments to prepare them.
+13. Design all xml layouts.
+14. Add font in xml layouts by accessing attributes in the font family, find the font I would like to add, in this case font is poppins regular.
+15. To handle the possible internet issues, we need to create an item layout for all internet errors, create a new item layout resource, itemError.xml
+16.